-The Company's payment of future dividends on common shares is dependent on, among other things, its financial condition and other business factors considered relevant by the Board of Directors.
-The dividend policy undergoes periodic review by the Board of Directors and is subject to change.
+The payment of future dividends and the repurchase of Company common shares is dependent on, among other things, its financial condition and other business factors considered relevant by the Board of Directors including prevailing economic conditions, the Company's anticipated requirements to fund operations and projects, debt servicing obligations and compliance with applicable regulatory and stock exchange requirements.
+The dividend policy and the free cash flow (1) allocation policy (which allocates returns to Company shareholders through share repurchases after capital requirements and the payment of dividends), each undergo periodic review by the Board of Directors and are subject to change.